farghul/aardvark/README.md

 # Aardvark

 Aardvark is a WordPress website (blog) archiving tool.
-It Automates the process of archiving, deleting, and restoring blog sites.
+It Automates the process of archiving, restoring, and deleting blog sites.

 ![Aardvark](aardvark.svg)